TritonVM/triton-vm/specification/src/u32-table.md

 ## Extension Columns

-The U32 Table has 1 extension column, `RunningProductProcessor`.
+The U32 Table has 1 extension column, `U32LookupServerLogDerivative`.
-It corresponds to the Permutation Argument with the [Processor Table](processor-table.md), establishing that whenever the processor executes a u32 instruction, the following holds:
+It corresponds to the [Lookup Argument](lookup-argument.md) with the [Processor Table](processor-table.md), establishing that whenever the processor executes a u32 instruction, the following holds:

 - the processor's requested left-hand side is copied into `LHS`,
 - the processor's requested right-hand side is copied into `RHS`,